research-projects-all/springboot-tutorial-indepth-main-tutorial-12/README.md

 Spring in Depth 	Spring - Level 2 	Project Folder on GitHub Unit Testing with Spring Framework 	Spring - Level 3 	Project Folder on GitHub there two sections in the tutorial https://www.springboottutorial.com/spring-master-class

+needed to add more dependencies to the pom files to fix errors in sonarcloud building also did not consider testing and repackaging using maven